spacetelescope/stpsf/docs/intro.rst

 Tools for producing high
 quality model PSFs must be easily accessible to the entire astronomical community.
-WebbPSF provides an easy-to-use tool for PSF simulations of JWST and Roman, in the style of the highly successful "Tiny Tim" PSF simulator for Hubble.
+STPSF provides an easy-to-use tool for PSF simulations of JWST and Roman, in the style of the highly successful "Tiny Tim" PSF simulator for Hubble.

-WebbPSF
+STPSF
 simulations are based on a mixture of observatory design parameters and as-built properties.
 The software provides a highly flexible and scriptable toolkit in Python for simulating a very wide range of observing modes and science scenarios, using efficient computational methods (including optional parallelization and use of GPUs).
-WebbPSF is a key building block in higher-level observatory simulators, including the JWST `Exposure Time Calculator <https://jwst.etc.stsci.edu>`_.
+STPSF is a key building block in higher-level observatory simulators, including the JWST `Exposure Time Calculator <https://jwst.etc.stsci.edu>`_.